Announcement made at graduation ceremony honoring Career Online High School graduate

 - Dropping minimum shift requirements: from 20 to 15 hours to give employees more time to work on studies

-“McDonald’s is making it easier for workers to access education benefits and they are making those benefits more generous.
-The fact that they are extending the Career Online High School program and their college advisory services to family members of workers can be game changing for some families,” said Jamie Fall, director, The Aspen Institute’s Upskill America in McDonald’s press release.
+“McDonald’s is making it easier for workers to access education benefits and they are making those benefits more generous,” said Jamie Fall, director, The Aspen Institute’s Upskill America in McDonald’s press release.
 “Plus, paying the tuition up-front for workers instead of through a reimbursement process allows far more workers to take advantage of the program.
 These are all very positive advancements to their Archways to Opportunity program.”

 Visit McDonald’s Newsroom for the complete story.